Biostat III - Survival analysis for epidemiologists

 Applications for the course should be made on the KI web (Link-to-apply) between 2016-10-15 and 2016-11-16.

 Primary teachers: Mark Clements and Hannah Bower.

 Teaching assistants: Anna Johansson, Caroline Weibull, Peter Ström, Elisabeth Dawlqwist and Thorgerdur Palsdottir.

 Date and Location

 Teaching (lectures and supervised practical sessions) will be held at KI Solna campus, primarily at the Department of Medical Epidemiology and Biostatistics, Nobelsväg 12A, KI Solna.
 A map is available at http://ki.se/meb (then click on 'Contact').
 See the schedule for further details and specific locations for each day.

 The course grade is based solely on a take-home written examination.
-This is the first year for a take-home examination in Biostatistics III.
-The content of the examination will be similar to the previous written examinations; in additional to the learning outcomes considered in the previous examinations, the take-home examination will also require you to fit the model using standard statistical software.
+The content of the examination will be similar to the previous written examinations and also will require you to fit the model using standard statistical software.
 Instructions:

 - The examination is individual-based: you are not allowed to cooperate with anyone, although you are encouraged to consult the available literature.
 The teachers will use Urkund in order to assess potential plagiarism